Listen to this article

 Practical Example

-Consider Sarah, who automated a $300 monthly transfer to her savings account, yielding a 2% annual return.
-Over five years, this strategy helped her accumulate over $19,000, significantly extending her financial runway.
+Sarah automated a $300 monthly transfer to her savings account, which earned a 2% annual return.
+In five years, that simple, consistent action grew to over $19,000, adding significant length to her runway.

 Refinance High-Interest Debt